magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 labels: MQP patches,Magento Quality Patches,Support Tools,MDVA-37916,MQP fixes,Magento Commerce,Magento Commerce Cloud,MQP 1.0.25,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

-The MDVA-37916 Magento patch fixes the issue when the PayPal Payments Advanced does not return to the confirmation page after payment.
+The MDVA-37916 Magento patch fixes the issue of PayPal Payments Advanced not returning to the confirmation page after payment.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
 The patch ID is MDVA-37916.
 Please note that the issue is scheduled to be fixed in Magento 2.4.4.

 ## Affected products and versions